Sunday, August 31, 2008

 She found a half-pack of cigarettes with an Ohio tax stamp, cluing her in as to her likely locale.
 She began to walk in the over-sized oxfords, choosing to walk down the least expensive street at each corner.
 Destination?
 Ghetto!

-She reappeared in London, always talking about Tokyo.
+Sporty Spice re-appeared in London, always talking about Tokyo.

-ESTHER & THE DEUTCHER GIRLS
+ESTHER & THE DEUTSCHER GIRLS

 Esther Lustig, modern co-ed in the Fall of 1986, was determined to rush the Psi Delts; she was willing to give all, including her life, to be numbered alongside the sexiest girls at State.